centrifugal/centrifugo/docs/content/server/configuration.md

 Default: 0

-By default Centrifugo runs on all available CPU cores.
+By default, Centrifugo runs on all available CPU cores.
 If you want to limit amount of cores Centrifugo can utilize in one moment use this option.

 ## Advanced endpoint configuration.